jnilsson/tabmallow/README.md

-# tabmallow
+# Tabmallow
-New Tab extension for Google Chrome
+A simple and clean new Tab extension for Google Chrome